yohan-hicof/motorbike_lean_tracker/README.md

 - Start the bluetooth only when we want to transfer to save energy.

+- Modify the bluetooth function to get a nicer view

 - Check the performance, the first test shows only 5 points per seconds.
 I would like to reach 10.

 Known issues